Rules of the Game

 Moses sat as magistrate among the people, while the people stood about Moses from morning until evening.
 But when Moses' father-in-law saw how much he had to do for the people, he said, "What is this thing that you are doing to the people?
 Why do you act alone, while all the people stand about you from morning until evening?"
 Moses replied to his father-in-law, "It is because the people come to me to inquire of God.
 When they have a dispute, it comes before me, and I decide between one person and another, and I make known the laws and teachings of God."
 But Moses' father-in-law said to him, "The thing you are doing is not right; you will surely wear yourself out, and these people as well.
 For the task is too heavy for you; you cannot do it alone" (Ex.
 18:13-18 JPS).

-is to make sure meetings happen and stay on topic.
+- Someone in each group emerges to 'chair': to make sure meetings happen and stay on topic.
 "Moses chose

 capable people out of all Israel, and appointed them captains"

 (Ex.
 18:25, cf. Deut.
 1:9-18).
 This is no more than an administrative

 capacity.
 Feel free to rotate as captains if the demands are too onerous.

 Rather than becoming passive in response, other group members still take the initiative in discharging their specific responsibilities for each other.